What better way to start the school year than by using tools adapted to the education?

 Internet filtered access

 TinyMDM is the first French software for professional mobile device management specialized in Android and Android EMM partner.
 Its aim is to offer an easy-to-use and affordable mobile device management solution, ideal for students and teachers.
-TinyMDM offers three different management solutions: the Work profile or BYOD (Bring Your Own Device), the Fully managed and the Kiosk mode.
+TinyMDM offers three different management solutions: the BYOD (Bring Your Own Device), the Fully managed and the Kiosk mode.
 The last one is the most adapted for school needs as it is extremely restrictive, to one or multiple applications.
 The device user only has access to the applications the IT administrator downloads on the console.